 - It serves as a form of good faith that demonstrates that you’re committed to moving forward with a real estate purchase.

 In addition, if you’re ready to make an offer and want to get into a house fast, also be advised: Getting preapproved before touring properties just makes good business sense.
-Getting preapproved can take anywhere from one day to several days.
+Getting preapproved can take anywhere from 1 day to several days.

 The Bottom Line: You Can Look at a House Without Preapproval

-As noted, it’s not necessary to have a mortgage preapproval letter in-hand to look at potential homes to purchase.
+As noted, it’s not necessary to have a mortgage preapproval letter in hand to look at potential homes to purchase.
 But a preapproval letter is still worth getting if you’re serious about becoming a homeowner.
 With a preapproval letter ready, not only will you communicate to real estate agents and home sellers that you’re serious about making a purchase, but also that you have your finances in order.
 Armed with a preapproval letter, you’ll be able to make stronger offers on properties – and can potentially beat out other less well-prepared home buyers’ offers as well.
-Bearing this in mind, you’re strongly encouraged to consider getting preapproved for a home loan before looking at homes or making an offer.
+Bearing this in mind, you’re strongly encouraged to get preapproved for a home loan before looking at homes or making an offer.

 Related Resources